deepumons/data-scientist-nd/p2_image_classifier/README.md

 The jupyter notebook named `Image Classifier Project.ipynb` has the step-by-step working code used to implement a deep neuaral network.
 Executing the cells in this notebook file in a top-down fashing should yield the expected result of training a neural network, and then using the same network to make predictions on new images.

-This code is then adapted to two python scripts to does the same operations as a console application.
-The file structure is listed below:
+This code is then ported to a console application with the help of python scripts that does the same operations in the jupyter notebook version.
+The details of these python scripts are listed below:
 - train.py Can be be used to train the neural network using one of the pre-trained models.
 - predict.py Once training is completed a checkpoint file is generated in the same folder.
 This can be supplied to predict.py along with a test image to make predictions on that image.
 - helper_functions.py This file contains several utility, and dependent functions that is referenced by both train.py and predict.py and must be present in the same folder.